-Contact Information

-Name of Principal/Designee or District Test Coordinator: Date:

-School Name: Telephone Number:

-District Name: Fax Number:

-Signature: Email:

-Student Information

-Name: Student ID #:

-Grade: Date of Birth (DOB):

-Indicate type of plan: 504 Plan 🔲 EL Plan 🔲 EL, without an EL Plan

-Test Administration

-For which assessment are you seeking approval to use the unique accommodation:

-Provide a brief description of the accommodation for which you are requesting approval:

-Describe the evidence that supports the need for this accommodation, including how it is used by the student in the classroom or on other assessments:

-Describe the planning needed for this accommodation on the Illinois Assessment of Readiness tests (e.g., school staff, space, specialized tools or equipment needed):

-In submitting this form for approval, the principal/designee or assessment coordinator assures

-- This accommodation will be documented in the student's IEP, ISP, 504 plan, or an EL plan.
-In the case of an IEP, the parent/guardian of the student must sign the amended IEP prior to testing. - The school team has met and considered all listed accommodations before proposing this unique accommodation. - The proposed accommodation is used, as appropriate, for routine class instruction and assessment.
+Contact Information Name of Principal/Designee or District Test Coordinator: Date: School Name: Telephone Number: District Name: Fax Number: Signature: Email: Student Information Name: Student ID #: Grade: Date of Birth (DOB): Indicate type of plan: 🗌 IEP 🔲 ISP 🗌 504 Plan 🗌 EL Plan 🗌 EL, without an EL Plan Test Administration For which assessment are you seeking approval to use the unique accommodation: Provide a brief description of the accommodation for which you are requesting approval: Describe the evidence that supports the need for this accommodation, including how it is used by the student in the classroom or on other assessments: Describe the planning needed for this accommodation on the Illinois Assessment of Readiness tests (e.g., school staff, space, specialized tools or equipment needed): that: rincipal/designee or assessment coordinator assures In the case of an IEP, the parent/guard to testing. ted in the student's IEP, ISP, 504 plan, or an EL plan. lian of the student must sign the amended IEP prior • The school team has met and considered all listed accommodations before proposing this unique accommodation.
+The proposed accommodation is used , as appropriate, for routine class instruction and